 A list of the current Board members can be found at

-The MEM program is internationally accredited by the Association to Advance Collegiate Schools of Business (AACSB) as satisfying the highest standard of achievement for business programs.
-The MEM program was also accredited in 2007 by the EAC Accreditation Commission of ABET, www.abet.org.
+The UConn MEM Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org , 111 Market Place, Suite 1050, Baltimore, MD., 21202-4012; telephone: (410) 347-7700.
+The MEM program also is internationally accredited by the Association to Advance Collegiate Schools of Business (AACSB) as satisfying the highest standard of achievement for business programs.

 The MEM Program is built upon a simple philosophy: to be effective, technological innovations in manufacturing must be applied to a streamlined and simplified operating environment.
 Through their studies and internships in the MEM Program, students develop a thorough understanding of the interrelationships between the different areas of a manufacturing enterprise.
 An integrated education provides a competitive advantage in the manufacturing arena, in which applications of subject matter from business and engineering are equally important.